serpent-linux/website/content/blog/first-post.md

 Linux desktop distribution, then you're in the wrong place.

 Otherwise, stay tuned for the updates.
 We know our website is insanely basic, but it will be improved when it becomes a priority.
+You're more than welcome to join us on `#serpentOS` on freenode to become part of the community discussion in the mean time.

 Til next time.